jiajunliu2023/Winner-Tennis-Sportwear-/README.md

     Ensure SQLite is configured and the schema matches the ERD.

-4. Run the application
+4. Run the server side

-    Press F5 in Visual Studio or run with dotnet run.Open in Visual Studio Open the .sln file with Visual Studio 2022 or later.
+    Press F5 in Visual Studio or run the source code with dotnet run.

-6. Set up the database

-    Ensure SQLite is configured and the schema matches the ERD.

-7. Run the application
+5. Run the client side

-    Press F5 in Visual Studio or run with dotnet run.
+   Open the "index.html" file to open the web page

 🧪 Usage
 1. Visit http://localhost:<port> in your browser